DePacifier/3DEP-Farm/README.md

+:octocat:
-# 3DEP-Farm :octocat:
+# 3DEP-Farm
-> Python package for getting 3DEP's geographic elevation data and more
+> A Python package for retrieving 3DEP's geospatial data and enable users to easily manipulate, transform, subsample and visualize the data.
+It supports geographic elevation data at the moment and will support more in the future.
 <hr>

 # Table of Contents